rrconf/rrconf/README.md

 ### Contributing

 Please note, that GitHub repo is a mirror from private server.
-You can use issues or make pull requests here on GitHub.
+You can use issues or make pull requests on GitHub.